jagel/documentation/kubernetes/jumpstart.md

 4. Go to the following url and paste the token
 `` http://localhost:8001/api/v1/namespaces/kubernetes-dashboard/services/https:kubernetes-dashboard:/proxy/. ``

-More details about Kubernetes UI Dashboard in the following [Link](https://kubernetes.io/docs/tasks/access-application-cluster/web-ui-dashboard/) and execute the command to deploy the dashboard UI
+More details about Kubernetes UI Dashboard click in the following [Link](https://kubernetes.io/docs/tasks/access-application-cluster/web-ui-dashboard/) and execute the command to deploy the dashboard UI